-Coconut oil is a natural girl’s best friend.
+Coconut oil is a natural woman’s best friend.
 This nature-derived superfood and ingredient is known to do wonders for our hair, skin, and nails.

-But with supply and demand upping the cost of a jar of coconut oil at the grocery store, it's refreshing to know that there's an easier way to extract your own oil from a coconut at all.
-Here is the complete guide to coconut and an easy way to get oil out of coconut with the boiling method.
+But with supply and demand increasing the cost of a jar of coconut oil at the grocery store, it’s refreshing to know that there’s an easier way to extract your own oil from a coconut.
+Here is the complete guide to coconut oil, and a simple method to get oil out of a coconut by boiling.

 What you need to know about coconut oil

-Coconut oil is a natural emollient that is extracted from a mature harvest coconut.
+Coconut oil is a natural emollient that is extracted from a mature, harvested coconut.
 Unlike some natural emollients that lie on the surface of your hair, coconut penetrates the hair shaft to provide and maintain moisture.
-Coconut oil is a light natural emollient to prevent your hair from becoming dry and maintaining its natural elasticity to prevent breakage.
-This is why coconut oil is a favorite among curly girls.
+Coconut oil is a light, natural emollient that helps to prevent your hair from becoming dry, and helps maintain its natural elasticity and avoid breakage.
+This is why coconut oil is a favorite among curly women.

 What you need to know when working with coconut oil

 Coconut oil doesn’t mix with water because of different chemical properties.
-Coconut oil is a fat molecule and is defined as a non-polar solvent, while water is a polar solvent.
-Polar and non-polar molecule will never mix.
+Coconut oil is a fat molecule, and is defined as a non-polar solvent, while water is a polar solvent.
+Polar and non-polar molecules will never mix.

 Ever wonder why your coconut oil is sometimes solid?
-Coconut oil has a melting point that is above room temperature (about 78 degrees), which means that it will be solid at room temperature.
-When storing your coconut oil, keep it from direct heat such as sunlight and store it at room temperature.
+Coconut oil has a melting point that is above room temperature (about 78 degrees”>, which means that it will be solid at room temperature.
+When storing your coconut oil, keep it out of direct heat such as sunlight, and store it at room temperature.
 It can easily turn to liquid with just the heat of your fingers, but this consistency is an important factor to understand when working with coconut oil.

-- It can be used for a variety of uses.
+It can be used for a variety of purposes.

-You can get much more out of your coconut oil than using it just on your hair.
+You can get much more use out of your coconut oil aside from just using it on your hair.
 It can be used as a makeup remover, for chapped lips, and as a natural moisturizer for skin and stretch marks.

 The Boiling Method